Zstorm999/Zstorm999/README.md

 ### Hello there 👋

-My name is Thomas, aka Zstorm999.
-I’m a ~~french~~ software engineer interested in a lot of fascinating subjects, but mainly in:
+My name is Zstorm999.
+I’m a french software engineer interested in a lot of fascinating subjects, but mainly in:
 - video game AI :robot:
 - generative design :paintbrush:
 - programming languages design :computer: